-An average of 2 hours (untemplated time) each day are reserved for case management (i.e., complete progress notes, return messages, etc.).
+Interns, as is true of all staff, are expected to complete their clinical notes the same day a client was seen and no later than 24 hours after a client was seen.
+It is expected that an average of 2 hours (untemplated time) each day is needed for case management (i.e., complete progress notes, return messages, etc.).

-F. Professional Development
+H. Professional Development

-Interns attend all professional development activities sponsored by CAPS.
-In the Fall interns typically attend the Northern California Training Directors Conference.
-Interns are granted up to 10 days of approved paid release time annually.
-This time may be used for professional conferences, dissertation work (meetings with faculty, dissertation defense), and job search activities (interviews), or other activities consistent with goals identified at the beginning of the training year.
+Interns attend all professional development activities sponsored by SMH.
+In the Fall semester interns typically attend the Northern California Training Directors Conference.
+Interns are granted up to 5 days of approved paid release time annually.
+This time may be used for conferences, dissertation work (meetings with faculty, dissertation defense), and job search activities (interviews), or other activities consistent with goals identified at the beginning of the training year.
 All professional development time must be approved in advance by the Director of Training.
-For more information regarding professional development time please visit: http://atyourservice.ucop.edu/employees/policies/staff_policies/spp50.html